matomo-org/developer-documentation/docs/plugins.md

 #### Getting data from another API
 #### Returning data as an array or DataTable
 #### Authenticate users

+### Writing tests for your plugin
+We are sure you love tests as much as we do.
+That's why we want to make it as easy as possible for you to write tests.
+You can write three different types of tests for your plugin:

+ * Unit test
+ * Integration test
+ * Integration test that needs a database

+To create a test we highly recommend to use our cli tool `console`.
+You can create a new test to executing the following command:

+`./console generate:test`

+Choose or enter your plugin name as well as a test name and you can already start writing beautiful tests.
+The command will generate a `tests` folder within your plugin directory if it does not already exist and create a test file containing a dummy test depending on your entered test name.

+To execute a test simply execute the following command:

+`./console tests:run PluginName`

+Replace `PluginName` with your plugin name.
+Note: The plugin name has is case sensitive.
+You can run a single test file as well by executing the following command:

+`./console tests:run Testname`

+Note: The testname is case sensitive as well.

 ### How to create a Controller

 Start by using the CLI tool to create the needed files: `./console generate:controller`.
 This script creates a file named `Controller.php` within your plugin.
 The Controller already comes with a default action and template which is located in the `templates` directory.